cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 If you want to know how to install MongoDB into local, you can review [Install MongoDB](https://docs.mongodb.com/manual/installation/)

-And if you want to use `cm4` to help you install MongoDB, you have to update the information required for installing MongoDB into [`cloudmesh4.yaml`] file.
+And if you want to use `cms` to help you install MongoDB, you have to update the information required for installing MongoDB into [`cloudmesh4.yaml`] file.

-The `cm4/cmmongo/MongoDBController.py` has the functions to install MongoDB for Linux and Darwin system.
+The `cloudmesh-cloud/cmmongo/MongoDBController.py` has the functions to install MongoDB for Linux and Darwin system.

 The logic of installing MongoDB is: